koester/random-profile-generator/README.md

 I created this demo primarily to learn more about [Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) and the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).

+To display user profile data I used the [randomuser.me API](https://randomuser.me/api).

-Feel free to clone the repo and play around with the source.
+Feel free to clone the repo and play around with the source code in `src/index.js`.

 ## Developement